y3933y3933/y3933y3933/README.md

 ## Hi I'm Joanne Lin

-I worked as a frontend developer for about 4 years.
-Recently, I started learning Go.
+- I've beening a frontend developer for 4 years.

-I've been building a real-time multiplayer game called [JOKER](https://github.com/y3933y3933/joker-backend) using `Go`, `Gin`, and `WebSocket`.
+- I'm learning Go at the moment.

-I'm currently looking for a backend engineer role, ideally using Go in a product-focused team where I can grow fast, contribute meaningfully, and keep learning.
+- I'm looking for a backend engineer role

 <!--
 **y3933y3933/y3933y3933** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.